caroonakharel/IT_Project/README.md

-# IT_Project
-Food Trap
+IT project
-my first project
+This is a first project